Harmonic Forms on the Kodaira-Thurston Manifold: Fourier Transform on the Kodaira-Thurston Manifold

 with

-It appears as if every choice of $k,m$ and $n$ should give us two new independent solutions of \eqref{V1} and \eqref{V2}.
-Indeed it is the case that we will have two independent pairs of solutions to the above ODE \eqref{Main DE}, however these solutions may not give rise to smooth functions on $\KT$ through Weil-Brezin transform.
-In fact, to obtain a valid pair $F_{k,m,n}$ and $G_{k,m,n}$, {\it i.e.} for the series \eqref{odefKT} and \eqref{odegKT} to converge, $f_{k,m,n}(x)$ and $g_{k,m,n}(x)$ need to be Schwartz functions.
-In particular, any solution with $f_{k,m,n}(x)$ or $g_{k,m,n}(x)\notin L^{2}(\mathbb{R})$ will not produce a valid $F_{k,m,n}$ and $G_{k,m,n}$ as the series will not converge.
+For every choice of $k,m$ and $n$, this ODE system has two independent smooth solutions.
+However, as we saw in Prop. \ref{Sch}, we require that $F_{k,m,n},G_{k,m,n} \in \mathcal{H}_{k,m,n}$ be Schwartz functions.
+Indeed, this Schwartzian condition must rule out the vast majority of smooth solutions, as the elliptic system given by \eqref{V1} and \eqref{V2} can only have a finite number of solutions.

 The coefficients of the ODE system \eqref{Main DE} are analytic in $\mathbb R$ (in fact, in $\mathbb C$), and it has an irregular singularity ({\it i.e.} essential singularity) of order two at infinity.
 By standard ODE theory ({\it e.g.} Chapters $3$ and $5$ in \cite{cod}), there are two linearly independent analytic solutions of \eqref{Main DE}.
-If we consider the fundamental matrices of the ODE systems at both positive and negative infinities, they are of the format $e^{Q_0x^2+Q_1x}x^aP(x^{-1})$, where $P(x^{-1})$ is a formal power series in $x^{-1}$ and $Q_0$ is the diagonal matrix $diag(\pi n, -\pi n)$.
+If we consider the fundamental matrices of the ODE systems at both positive and negative infinities, they are of the form $e^{Q_0x^2+Q_1x}x^aP(x^{-1})$, where $P(x^{-1})$ is a formal power series in $x^{-1}$ and $Q_0$ is the diagonal matrix $diag(\pi n, -\pi n)$.

 Hence, as $x\rightarrow +\infty$ in \eqref{Main DE} we have two independent local solutions, one that grows like $e^{|n|\pi x^{2}}$ and one that decays like $e^{-\abs{n}\pi x^{2}}$, and likewise for large negative $x$.
-If we have a single solution that decays in both directions then it must be Schwartzian, in particular square-integrable, though we may instead have two independent solutions that both blow up at one end while decaying at the other.
-Clearly, we have this situation if $B_{k,m,n}=0$, which is never zero when $n\ne 0$.
-However, we cannot always have this situation, as otherwise \eqref{Main DE} would have a Schwartzian solution for each $k, m, n$ and thus the elliptic system \eqref{V1} and \eqref{V2} would have infinitely many solutions which is absurd.
+If we have a single solution that decays in both directions then it must be Schwartzian, though we may instead have two independent solutions that both blow up at one end while decaying at the other.
+In theory, both of these cases are possible.
+If $B_{k,m,n}=0$ then clearly we would have a Schwartzian solution.
+However, since the elliptic system \eqref{V1} and \eqref{V2} cannot have infinitely many solutions, for nearly all values of $k,m$ and $n$, no Schwartzian solution exists.